platonic-realm/gbm-seg/README.md

 This project is a work in progress.

-In collaboration with KTH Royal Institute of Technology, we aim to leverage deep learning and high-resolution microscopy to invent a novel technique for nano-scale 3D segmentation and reconstruction of Glomerular Basement Membrane (GBM), a ribbon-like extracellular matrix that lies between the endothelium and the podocyte foot processes.
+We aim to leverage deep learning and high-resolution microscopy to invent a novel technique for nano-scale 3D segmentation and reconstruction of Glomerular Basement Membrane (GBM), a ribbon-like extracellular matrix that lies between the endothelium and the podocyte foot processes.

 <br/>